You Ming Lu

 You Ming Lu is noteworthy for being one of the earliest known works to display Buddhist influences, and as such had a strong influence on subsequent literature.
 Like most zhiguai collections, it includes works that had appeared in previous collections, taking 11 stories from Soushen Ji (搜神记), 4 from Lieyi Zhuan (列异传), and one or two stories from a variety of other works.
 A total of about 35 stories have been traced to previous works, leaving the majority of the stories in this collection as either original or of unknown provenance.

+Authorship

 Liu Yiqing was born in Pengcheng, today's Xuzhou, during the Jin dynasty, the son of Liu Daolian (刘道憐, 368–422), Prince Jing of Changsha.
-He is better known as the compiler of the collection Shi Shuo Xin Yu (世说新语, New Account of Tales of the World), which is a quintessential work of the 志人 genre ("accounts of men").
+He is better known as the compiler of the collection Shi Shuo Xin Yu (世说新语, A New Account of the Tales of the World), which is a quintessential work of the 志人 genre ("accounts of men").
 His uncle was Liu Yu, the founding emperor of the Liu Song dynasty who reigned from 420 to 422.

+Various documents liste Liu Yiqing as the author of the You Ming Lu, the first being the Book of Sui, completed in 636.
+However in the earlier biography of Liu in the Book of Song, completed by Shen Yue, there is no mention of his authorship of the You Ming Lu.
+The later work, the History of the Southern Dynasties by Li Yanshou, also contains no mention of this work by Li Yiqing.
+Shen Yue also noted that Liu Yiqing had "neither much talent nor many words", and modern writer Lu Xun argued that Li Yiqing was not the author of the book so much as its compiler.